katozaaaa/tutor-place-nft/README.md

-This is a common template.
+This is a landing example.